Events

 Teaching and Learning Lab, Human-Centered AI

-Wednesday, May 28 and Thursday, May 29, 2025 | 9:00 AM-3:00 PM | Marquez 108
+May 18-19 or August 18-19, 2026 | 9:00 AM-3:00 PM | Marquez 108

 Interested in utilizing generative AI to enhance your teaching in ways that center human relationships, ethics, creativity, and critical thinking?
 Join us for our Trefny Teaching and Learning Lab: Human-Centered AI, a two-day immersive learning intensive designed to help you thoughtfully and intentionally integrate AI into your teaching.
 Through experiential learning activities, structured experimentation, and dedicated work time, this intensive will equip you with strategies for streamlining your course design process, adding variety to your lesson plans, and boosting student engagement in ways that center human connection and critical inquiry.
 You’ll also have the opportunity to talk with Mines students about their experiences and perspectives on learning with AI.
 Participants will leave the intensive with a newly-refreshed, learner-centered course design, ready-to-use AI-powered activities, and a co-created AI Lab Manual packed with tips, prompts, activity ideas, and more.
-Come explore, build, and shape the future of teaching at Mines this summer …and meet some fellow humans!
+Come explore, build, and shape the future of teaching at Mines …and meet some fellow humans!

 Past Event Recordings